paigeshin/PureDependencyInjection/README.md

 ⇒ ❗️It's not alright to make your data structures dependent on other objects.

-⇒ ❗️Data structures shouldn't know anything about objects make your data structures dependent on other objects.
+⇒ ❗️Data structures shouldn't know anything about objects

+### Relevancy with Dependency Injection

+- Dependency Injection Architectural Pattern deals with objects, not data structures.

 # Refactoring Guide